maxtauro/Alarming/README.md

 # Alarming
-Simple Android Alarm Clock app that uses RSA encryption to dismiss Alarm
+Simple Android Alarm Clock app that uses RSA encryption to dismiss alarm

 When an alarm is triggered, the user is given a public key in the form (e,n) and must solve for the private ke (d,n) to dismiss the alarm.